 Audubon Bird is the bird guide from Audubon.
 It is also for North America.
 I like the search feature in this app.
-It allows you search with many features, such as size, sound, color.
-The journal feature makes it easy to keep track of your own birds search journey.
+It allows you to search with many features, such as size, sound, color.
+The journal feature makes it easy to keep track of your own bird search journey.

 National Geographic Bird is a bird guide website.
 In addition to bird features, you can also watch bird videos.
 The search box at the bottom allows you to search for birds you want to learn.
 They also have a bird site for kids, where kids can look up birds and compare different birds.

 Merlin Bird ID by Cornell Lab of Ornithology is a free app helping users to identify birds.
-You enter traits of birds, and find the types of birds you are looking for.
+You enter the traits of birds and find the types of birds you are looking for.

 iBird Lite is a free app with only about 60 birds.
 The purpose of the app is to showcase the app features it has.
 To have the full bird guide, you can get the pro or ultimate version.

 The Morcombe Steward Guide to Birds is a wonderful guide for those in Australia.
-I have not personally checked the app, but one of our Australia friend recommend it.
+I have not personally checked the app, but one of our Australia friends recommend it.